FullByte/FullByte.github.io/docs/make/art/lego-qr-code.md

 30% padding: 29x29 or *2 for double width = 58x58
 ```

+We have a match!
 50x50 is a valid lego base plate and a possible result for the QR-Code.
 I will go with the 25% padding option as this will lead to better scanning results without any downsides.

 ![QR-Code for https://0xfab1.net](_qrcode0xfab1.png)